taraldefi/external-documentation/grant-draft.md

 * Fraud risk:Ensure that we work with trusted companies within our network initially
 * Technical risk: Ensure security of the product and have tests for pessimistic scenarios.

 All estimations below are in hours and are primarily covering the time for smart contracts and web application development.
 A small hourly allocation per user story has been included for design (1-5 hours depending on complexity of the user story).
-The Taral team is, course, happy to be paid in STX.
+The Taral team is, of course, happy to be paid in STX.

 We are keen to hear from other community members with capacity and an interest in helping bring real-world assets to Stacks.

 ### Milestone 1: $13,350

+Final deliverable:

 | User Story ID | Description | Estimation |
 | ----------- | ----------- | ----------- |